Elevation: 9,349 ft

 This peak is not in the book.
 Derek Percoski provided the route information set out below.
 Published June 2019

-Spring Hill is located east of the main Lost River Range crest, a couple of miles north of Horse Heaven Pass.
-It abruptly rises up above the Pahsimeroi valley and is the highest point of a somewhat isolated group of seven peaks (five ranked).
-As a result of its prominence it was used as a surveying site as early as 1915.
+Spring Hill is located east of the main Lost River Range Crest, a couple of miles north of Horseheaven Pass.
+It abruptly rises up above the Pahsimeroi Valley and is the highest point of a somewhat-isolated group of 7 peaks, 5 of which are ranked summits.
+As a result of its prominence, Spring Hill was used as a surveying site as early as 1915.
 USGS Spring Hill

 Northeast Ridge, Class 2 by Derek Percoski

-From Doublespring Pass Road [(C)(3) page 293] turn east onto FS-117 toward Horseheaven Pass.
-Set your odometer to 0.0.
-At roughly 1.2 miles the road forks.
-Go left, northeast onto FS-268.
-At 2.5 miles you will reach another junction.
-Once again go left.
-At 4.6 miles the road tops out at 8700’ directly on the northeast ridge of Spring Hill.
-High clearance required, 4×4 recommended.
+From Doublespring Pass Road [(C)(3) on Page 293], turn east onto FS-117 toward Horseheaven Pass.
+Reset your odometer.
+At roughly 1.2 miles, the road forks.
+Go left/northeast onto FS-268.
+At 2.5 miles, go left at another junction.
+At 4.6 miles, the road tops out at 8,700 feet directly on the Northeast Ridge of Spring Hill.
+A high-clearance vehicle is required and 4WD is recommended.

-From the road you are less than a mile from the summit.
-The Class 2 ridge climbs 800’ vertical.
+From the road, it is less than a mile up the Northeast Ridge to the summit.
+The Class 2 ridge climbs 800 vertical feet.

 Additional Access Information

-Your 4×4 adventure could continue on unofficial ranchers’ roads along the ridge to Peak 8937 The 4WD road leads right to the summit.
-Along the way to Peak 8937 we stopped and climbed soft-ranked Peak 8860.
-Reaching this peak required hopping a cattle fence on National Forest land.
+Your 4WD adventure can continue on unofficial ranchers’ roads along the ridge to Peak 8937.
+The 4WD road goes to the summit.
+Along the way to Peak 8937, we stopped and climbed soft-ranked Peak 8860.
+Reaching this peak requires jumping a cattle fence on National Forest Land.